Updated June 4, 2026

 Multiply the above by 10:

-- Finance: $120,000–$300,000 from 10 million youtube views money
+- Finance: $120,000 to $300,000 from 10 million youtube views money

-- Gaming: $20,000–$60,000
+- Gaming: $20,000 to $60,000

-- Entertainment: $10,000–$50,000
+- Entertainment: $10,000 to $50,000

-Youtube 10 million views money can range from a modest holiday to a down payment on a house — entirely depending on what your channel talks about.
+Youtube 10 million views money can range from a modest holiday to a down payment on a house, entirely depending on what your channel talks about.
 If that does not make a compelling argument for choosing your niche carefully, nothing will.

 How Much Does a 1 Million Subscriber YouTuber Make?